thawro/mlops_task/README.md

 ## 1. Implement ML pipeline using [DVC pipelines](https://dvc.org/doc/start/data-management/pipelines).

-The pipeline is supposed to consist of four stages:
+The pipeline is supposed to consist of five stages:

 1. Extract features.
 We can provide the script for that step if you wish.
     * Use `data/ppg.npy` as source of PPG data and `data/abp.npy` as source of ABP data